-Ayesha Feisal is a visual artist born and based in London.
+Ayesha Feisal is a interdisciplinary artist born and based in London.
 Within her art, she creates complex, amorous forms and explores psychological states.

 Her work is an ongoing response to events and situations, through which she uses the human form as a means to exploring the psyche.

 Garden of Souvenirs

 “Earlier work explored the effects of social engineering, in particular technological advances, the development of artificial intelligence and how it impacted our behaviour and sense of self.

 During the first lockdown period I felt a real need to ground and to earth.
 I had this intense urge to cultivate and start growing…to bring the outside in, in a sense.